Diagnostic Pediatric Radiology Fellowship

 Children's Hospital of Philadelphia

 Philadelphia, PA 19104

 An interview may be scheduled after receipt of all of the above documents.

 Tobacco-free hiring policy

 To help preserve and improve the health of our patients, their families and our employees, The Children’s Hospital of Philadelphia has a tobacco-free hiring policy.
 This policy applies to all candidates for employment (other than those with regularly scheduled hours in New Jersey) for all positions, including those covered by the Collective Bargaining Agreement.

 Job applicants who apply after July 1, 2014 will be expected to sign an attestation stating they’ve been free of nicotine or tobacco products in any form for the prior thirty (30) days.
 They will also undergo a cotinine test as a part of the Occupational Health pre-placement drug screen administered after the offer of employment has been accepted but before the first day of hire.

 Exemptions: Attending physicians (excluding CHOP physicians in the Care Network), psychologists, principal investigators and/or Penn-based faculty are exempt from this process to better align with our colleagues at the University of Pennsylvania Perelman School of Medicine.

-Candidates for the Pediatric Radiology Program arrive at the Philadelphia International Airport the evening prior to their visit.
-Take a taxi to the hotel, or the airport R1 train to University City, Philadelphia.
+Candidates for the Pediatric Diagnostic Radiology Fellowship typically arrive at the Philadelphia International Airport the evening prior to their visit.
 There will be a reservation in your name at Sheraton University City.
 The hotel is within walking distance of the Hospital.

 Your day will be finished by 3 p.m., leaving time for your return home.